buildingSMART/IDS-Audit-tool/README.md

         - [x] Multiple values allowed
   - [ ] properties
     - [x] Prepare metadata infrastructure
-    - [ ] Is it correct that names are case sensitive?
+    - [x] prop and pset names are treated as case sensitive
-    - [ ] no extensions of standard PSETs
+    - [x] no extensions of standard PSETs
-      - [ ] properties are limited to the agreed set
+      - [x] properties are limited to the agreed set
     - [ ] No misplacement of properties
       - [ ] Property with a recognised name (e.g. IsExternal) should not be outside of the agreed pset.
         - [ ] Perhaps return a warning for userdefined property
         - [ ] Warning or error as configuration (strict)
-    - [ ] Includes IFC type inheritance?
+    - [x] Includes IFC type inheritance
-    - [ ] Reserved prefix
+    - [x] Reserved prefix
-      - [ ] No custom pset can start with "PSET_" this prefix is reserved for the standard
+      - [x] No custom pset can start with "PSET_" this prefix is reserved for the standard
+        - [x] SimpleValues
+        - [x] Enumerations
+        - [ ] Regexes (this is not trivial to implement)
-  - [ ] Measures
+    - [ ] property Measures
-    - [x] If a value is provided then it needs to be checked
+      - [x] If a value is provided then it is checked against a closed list
       - [x] Test cases added
       - [ ] Discuss with IDS group: clarify the list of valid measures
       - [ ] Discuss with IDS group: clarify the case sensitivity logic (currently PascalCase based on Development files)
+      - [ ] Further constrain IfcMeasure for identified properties in standard sets
   - [x] Cardinality for facets (in requirements)
     - [x] partOf
     - [x] classification